Common Car Insurance Myths ‐ Separating Fact from Fiction

 The colour of your car affects your insurance premium.

-The insurance industry is colour-blind.
-It doesn't matter if your car is blue, red, black, or beige—your insurance premium is not impacted by the colour of your car.
+This is fiction.
+The insurance industry is actually colour-blind.
+For example, a red car does not cost more to insure.
+In fact, it doesn't matter if your car is red, blue, black, or silver — your insurance premium is not impacted by the colour of your car.

-A 2-door car is more expensive to insure than a 4-door.
+2-door cars are more expensive to insure than 4-door cars.

-In fact a 4-door can, in some cases, be more expensive.
-This is because when insurance companies determine your premium, they look at the price of the car, repair costs, theft frequency, and its previous claims history.
+This is also fiction.
+Just because you drive a 2-door car, doesn't mean you'll automatically be paying more for car insurance.
+A 4-door vehicle can, in some cases, be more expensive to insure.
+This is because when insurance companies determine your premium, they consider multiple factors like the type of car you drive (make, model, year), the price of the car, repair costs, theft rate and its previous claims history, NOT the number of doors your car has.

-If you are under 25, you will pay more for car insurance.
+People under 25 pay more for car insurance.

 - Your driving history